Developer-lfierro743/EaglecraftY/README.md

 # Our List of Infringements
 If you are caught by us, the following actions will be considered infringement:

-Forking this repository without permission.
+1.Forking this repository without permission.

-Copying or redistributing our code or assets.
+2.Copying or redistributing our code or assets.

-Creating fan projects or derivatives based on EaglecraftY.
+3.Creating fan projects or derivatives based on EaglecraftY.

-Using our branding or intellectual property without authorization.
+4.Using our branding or intellectual property without authorization.

 Think Twice Before Infringing
-"Don't infringe on our copyrights.
+> "Don't infringe on our copyrights.
 Think again."

 YOU ARE NOT US (Xojang Studios ZB).